Home —> Machine Vision Market Trends 2025–2030: The Forces Driving Industrial Inspection Growth

 Global Machine Vision Market: Size and Growth Forecast to 2030

 This growth is not uniform across sectors.
-Battery and EV manufacturing, logistics automation, and semiconductor inspection are growing at rates significantly above the market average.
+Battery and EV manufacturing, logistics automation, and semiconductor inspection are growing at rates well above the market average.
 Food and beverage, pharmaceutical, and general-purpose manufacturing remain large and stable segments.
 The illumination requirements differ substantially across these sectors, creating demand for a wide range of illuminator types and configurations.

 Trend 1: AI and Deep Learning in Mainstream Industrial Inspection

 This creates demand for illuminators with guaranteed long-term photometric stability.
 Thermal management becomes a primary specification requirement, not a secondary feature.
-Engineers specifying illuminators for AI-based inspection systems need to understand the thermal characteristics of the illuminator and how they affect the stability of the training and inference environment.
+Engineers specifying illuminators for AI-based inspection systems need to understand the thermal characteristics of the illuminator and how they shape the stability of the training and inference environment.

 What This Means for Illuminator Selection